Illinois: Nuclear power

-Nuclear power arguably began in Illinois with the Chicago Pile-1, the world's first artificial self-sustaining nuclear chain reaction in the world's first nuclear reactor, built on the University of Chicago campus.
+Worldwide nuclear power began in Illinois during 1942 with the Chicago Pile-1, the world's first artificial self-sustaining nuclear chain reaction in the world's first nuclear reactor, built on the University of Chicago campus.
 There are six operating nuclear power plants in Illinois: Braidwood, Byron, Clinton, Dresden, LaSalle, and Quad Cities.
 With the exception of the single-unit Clinton plant, each of these facilities has two reactors.
 Three reactors have been permanently shut down and are in various stages of decommissioning: Dresden-1 and Zion-1 and 2.
 Illinois ranked first in the nation in 2010 in both nuclear capacity and nuclear generation.
 Generation from its nuclear power plants accounted for 12 percent of the nation's total.
 In 2007, 48% of Illinois's electricity was generated using nuclear power.
 The Morris Operation is the only de facto high-level radioactive waste storage site in the United States.

 Wind power

 Illinois has seen growing interest in the use of wind power for electrical generation.
 Most of Illinois was rated in 2009 as "marginal or fair" for wind energy production by the U.S. Department of Energy, with some western sections rated "good" and parts of the south rated "poor".
 These ratings are for wind turbines with 50 m hub heights; newer wind turbines are taller, enabling them to reach stronger winds farther from the ground.
 As a result, more areas of Illinois have become prospective wind farm sites.
 As of September 2009, Illinois had 1116.06 MW of installed wind power nameplate capacity with another 741.9 MW under construction.
-Illinois ranked ninth among U.S. states in installed wind power capacity, and sixteenth by potential capacity.
+Illinois ranked ninth among U.S. states in installed wind power capacity and sixteenth by potential capacity.
 Large wind farms in Illinois include Twin Groves, Rail Splitter, EcoGrove, and Mendota Hills.

 As of 2007, wind energy represented only 1.7% of Illinois's energy production, and it was estimated that wind power could provide 5–10% of the state's energy needs.
 Also, the Illinois General Assembly mandated in 2007 that by 2025, 25% of all electricity generated in Illinois is to come from renewable resources.